 - Te Taura Whiri i te Reo Māori have produced an excellent language resource(external link) that gives te reo terms linked to COVID-19.

-- The Office of Ethnic Communities has prepared videos about COVID-19(external link) in a variety of languages for ethnic communities.
+- The Ministry for Ethnic Communities has prepared videos about COVID-19(external link) in a variety of languages for ethnic communities.

 - The Government also announced support for people affected by the downturn in business due to COVID-19.
-More information on help available is on the Ministry of Business, Innovation and Employment(external link) and Inland Revenue websites(external link).
+More information on financial support for businesses is available here(external link) and on Inland Revenue's website(external link).

 - Find out more about the leave support scheme here(external link).

 - The government's COVID-19 pages have a simple financial support tool(external link) that lets you know what support you or your organisation may be eligible for.